whblondeau/memoria-interna/stories/the-mountains-of-groenland/the-mountains-of-groenland.md

 And there she had her position.
 She was at 60° 22′ 0″ N, 23° 51′ 30″ W, and the mountain upon which she stood was Napasorsuaq, of course.
 An old friend.

 She returned her view to her body's eyes.
-Knowing her position, she was able to lay meridians of longitude on the surface at her feet; and then the parallels of latitude fell north and south, climbing up the curve of the Earth towards the pole, and down to the equator.
+Knowing her position, she was able to lay meridians of longitude on the surface of altitude at her feet (the peak of Napasorsuaq was 1580 meters, so the lines of position glowed upon that surface as on a flat glass floor); and then the parallels of latitude fell north and south, climbing up the curve of the Earth towards the pole, and down to the equator.
 The graticule was complete, glimmering a faint silver in the darkness.
 Then the complicated coastline and the forms of land emerged from the darkness below her, drawn from the eternal charts in her mind.

 The wind buffeted her and tugged at her, whipping her unbound hair to the side.
 She stowed her sextant and stood on tiptoe, arms out, spurning the dark plunges to rock on either side.